readyready15728/misc/awakemud-notes.md

 * There is a post office on the ground floor of the Tacoma Mall.
 * There is an ATM on the ground floor of the Tacoma Mall.
 * Jilted is a weapons store on the first floor of the Tacoma Mall.
-* Hackers' Haven on the first floor of the Tacoma Mall sells various high-end software.
+* Hackers' Haven on the second floor of the Tacoma Mall sells various high-end software.
 * Vesalius' Forge on the first floor of the Tacoma Mall sells various cyberware.